drispal/classics-with-raylib/Tetris/Readme.md

 1. Download the entire project
 2. You can launch the game through Visual Studio 2019 or by the Tetris.exe file in the directory Debug.

-**WARNING :** If you choose tolaunch the game with VS2019, be sure that you use x86.
+**WARNING :** If you choose to launch the game with VS2019, be sure that you use x86.

 ## Made with